-The effort will encompass designation of a Policy Coordinator, creation of a Policy Advisory Group (“PAG”), and utilization of a digital archive for publication/archiving of institutional administrative policies, procedures, and related documents and forms.
+The effort will encompass designation of a Coordinator (“the Coordinator”), creation of a Policy Advisory Group (“PAG”), and utilization of a digital archive for publication/archiving of institutional administrative policies, procedures, and related documents and forms.

 Academic policies will be addressed separately through Academic Affairs and the appropriate faculty committee.

-This policy applies to all RISD administrative policies that are drafted and adopted after the effective date of this document, and to preexisting institutional administrative policies as they are revised after that date.
+This policy applies to all non-academic RISD policies that are drafted and adopted after the effective date of this document, and to preexisting institutional administrative policies as they are revised after that date.

 The purpose of this document is to provide a structure for the creation, review, approval, and distribution of institutional administrative policies for RISD, thereby establishing a cogent framework for administrative governance of the institution.

-RISD will ensure that all policies are fully vetted and approved at the appropriate levels prior to publication to the campus and will collect its approved policies and procedures into a unified and perpetually current digital repository.
-All official policies of RISD will reside in this archive, along with the continuous history of their development and approval.
-This will assure all stakeholders that each published policy is the most recent version to have been adopted by the institution, which will improve awareness of current policies, increase transparency in the institution’s relations with its stakeholders, and provide management and visibility into areas of risk and compliance.
+RISD will ensure that all policies are fully vetted and approved at the appropriate levels prior to publication to the campus and will collect its approved policies and procedures into a unified digital repository.
+All official policies of RISD will reside in this archive, and the continuous history of their development, approval and ongoing review will be maintained by the Coordinator.
+This will assure all stakeholders that each published policy is the most recent version to have been adopted by the institution, which in turn will improve awareness of current regulations and procedures, increase transparency in the institution’s relations with its stakeholders, and provide management and visibility into areas of risk and compliance.

 In addition to the Administration’s responsibilities to oversee policies, stakeholders are empowered to bring forward proposals for the development of new policies, as well as proposing revisions to existing policies and helping to raise awareness of policies and procedures within their functional area(s).